Thinset Decoded Part 2: Which is the Best Thinset to use for…

 But some backer board manufacturers have a more specific set of instructions.
 As always, follow instructions.

 Wall tile: They do make a good number of lightweight thinsets now which work great for walls.
 They can help keep your tile from sliding down.
-My favorite is Prolite from Custom Building Products.
+An example is Tri-lite from Laticrete.

 Hopefully this helps clarify some of the mystery around the many different thinset products.
 If I’ve left anything out or you have any questions please ask in the comments below.
 Always read the manufacturer’s instructions for the products that you will be installing.